MiRitter87/trading-cockpit-backend/README.md

 Instruments are tradable assets that come in different forms like stocks or ETFs.
 Currently only instruments of type 'stock' can be managed.

 ### Lists
 Lists allow you to organize sets of instruments.
 The list feature allows you for example to reproduce ETFs or stock indexes.
-Lists are used by the scan functionality to scan and screen all stocks of multiple lists.
+Lists are used by the scan functionality to scan and screen all instruments of multiple lists.

 ### Scans
 A Scan consists of multiple lists that have instruments defined in them.
 The scan process queries historical price and volume data of the instruments.
 Indicators are then calculated and the instruments are ranked according to their performance of the past year.